-When Mary was three years old, Joachim and Anna decided that the time had come to fulfill their promise and to offer her to the Lord, to be raised as a ward of the Temple.
-Joachim gathered the young girls of the neighborhood to form an escort, and he made them go in front of Mary, carrying torches.
-Captivated by the torches, the young child followed joyfully to the Temple, not once looking back at her parents nor weeping as she was parted from them.
+When Mary was three years old, her parents Joachim and Anna decided that the time had come to fulfill their promise and to offer her to the Lord, to be raised as a ward of the Temple.
+Joachim gathered the young girls of the neighborhood to form an escort, and he sent them to go in front of Mary, carrying lamps.

 The holy Virgin ran toward the Temple, overtaking her attendant maidens and threw herself into the arms of the High Priest Zacharias, who was waiting for her at the gate of the Temple with the elders.
 Zacharias blessed her saying, “He has glorified your name in every generation.
 It is in you that He will reveal the Redemption that He has prepared for His people in the last days.”